samspre/Open-Source-Software/Labs/Lab 4/Lab4.md

-Why it is important to choose a LICENSE?
+##### Why it is important to choose a LICENSE?

+Licenses protect your intellectual property, as well as market a specific brand or franchise.
+Licenses also allow the redistribution of any software, and depending on what kind of software (free, copyright, etc), can impose restrictions on how it can be modified.
+In addition, certain licenses can also assure the "legitimacy" of a piece of software, such as the Microsoft Office package you're buying is the legitimate one.

-Why is it important that you SHOULDN'T use a project that doesn't have an explicit license?
+##### Why is it important that you SHOULDN'T use a project that doesn't have an explicit license?

+Based off aforementioned reasons, using a project without an explicit license can harm your computer (if illegitimate) or can get you in trouble for copyright infringement, etc.

-Read the Failure to follow the Open System Model Section of Why the Web beat Gopher.
+##### Do you agree with the Failure to follow the Open System Model claim?

-Can you justify why such a license is chosen based on the history, goals and philosophy of the project?
-(Justification for ONE choice is enough, but be specific and make sure you provide references to articles or web resources).
+##### Can you justify why such a license is chosen based on the history, goals and philosophy of the project?

 | Website                                      | License Present | License                         |